varabyte/kobweb-site/site/src/jsMain/resources/markdown/docs/concepts/foundation/Layouts.md

 #### `@InitRoute` calling order

-It's worth understanding the order that `@InitRoute` methods are called in. **They are triggered child-first and then up through all ancestor layouts.** Once rendering starts happening, that executes in the opposite order.
+It's worth understanding the order that `@InitRoute` methods are called in. **They are triggered child-first and then up through all ancestor layouts.** Once the render pass starts, that happens in the opposite order.

 In other words, if you have `BaseLayout`, `ChildLayout`, and `Page`, each with their own corresponding init methods, then the calling order will be: